Tony Luppino: Early life and education

 After graduating from South Catholic High School, Luppino earned his Bachelor of Arts from Dartmouth College, graduating magna cum laude in 1979.
-He was accepted to Stanford Law School, becoming an editor of the Stanford Law Review in his 2L and 3L years and receiving his J.D.degree in 1982.
-After law school, he was admitted to the Massachusetts Bar in 1982; moving back to Boston to join the law firm of Hedrick & Smith, practicing there from 1982-86.
+He was accepted to Stanford Law School, becoming an editor of the Stanford Law Review in his 2L and 3L years and receiving his J.D. degree in 1982.
+After law school, he was admitted to the Massachusetts Bar in 1982; moving back to Boston to join the law firm of Hedrick & Smith, practicing there from 1982 to 1986.
 While still practicing, he earned his LL.M. in Taxation from Boston University School of Law in 1986, resuming his editorial duties for the Boston University Journal of Tax Law as its Lead Articles Editor in 1985.
 He is a member of the Phi Beta Kappa fraternity.

 Private practice and academic career

 After completing his LL.M., Tony accepted a position at the midwest law firm Brown, Koralchik and Fingersh, in Overland Park, Kansas in 1986, becoming a Partner in 1988.
-When the firm diverged a year later, he became a Partner in the new offshoot firm of Lewis, Rice and Fingersh in Kansas City, Missouri, where he practiced from 1989-94.
-His final role in private practice was as a member of the Lewis, Rice and Fingersh L.C., from 1994-2001.
+When the firm diverged a year later, he became a Partner in the new offshoot firm of Lewis, Rice and Fingersh in Kansas City, Missouri, where he practiced from 1989 to 1994.
+His final role in private practice was as a member of the Lewis, Rice and Fingersh L.C., from 1994 to 2001.
 His primary areas of practice were taxation, business law, partnerships, and joint ventures.
 Departing from private practice, Luppino turned his attention to academia and research, areas his contributions would leave a significant and indelible mark, particularly in the cross-disciplinary subjects of law and entrepreneurship.

 Luppino joined the faculty of the University of Missouri, Kansas City Law School in 1994, where he taught Partnership Taxation as an adjunct faculty member until 2001.
 During this transition from private practice to academia, he became increasingly interested in the intersection of entrepreneurship and law.
-In 2001, he became full-time faculty as an Associate Professor, earning tenure in 2005.
+In 2001, he became full-time faculty as an associate professor, earning tenure in 2005.
 He joined the 2004-2005 Kauffman Entrepreneurial Faculty Scholars Program, a cross-disciplinary endeavor with faculty representatives from multiple area universities, quickly rising within the Kauffman Foundation and UMKC ranks.